Platoniq/decidim-install/basic-config.md

 ### Google

 1. Navigate to [Google Developers Page](https://console.developers.google.com)
-1. Follow the 'Create projecte' link.
+1. Follow the 'Create project' link.
 1. Fill in the name of your app.
-1. Navigate to the projecte dashboard and click on "Enable API"
+1. Navigate to the project dashboard and click on "Enable API"
 1. Click on `Google+ API` and then "Enable"
 1. Navigate to the project credentials page and click on `OAuth consent screen`.
 1. Fill in the `Product name` field